Mimosa tenuiflora: Other uses

 The tree is an acceptable source of forage or fodder for animals, providing vital protein and other nutrients.
 It does well in the dry season and in drought, while providing life saving food for local livestock and animals.
 Cows, goats and sheep eat the pods and leaves.
 There seems to be evidence that Mimosa tenuiflora forage or fodder cause development defects to pregnant ruminants in Brazil.

 The tree is an important source of forage for bees, especially during the dry season and in the beginning of the wet season.

 Like most plants in the family Fabaceae, Mimosa tenuiflora fertilizes the soil via nitrogen fixing bacteria.
 The tree is useful in fighting soil erosion and for reforestation.

 Mimosa tenuiflora is a very good source of fuel wood and works very well for making posts, most likely because of its high tannin content (16%), which protects it from rot.
 Due to its high tannin content, the bark of the tree is widely used as a natural dye and in leather production.
 It is used to make bridges, buildings, fences, furniture and wheels.
 It is an excellent source of charcoal and at least one study has been done to see why this is the case.

 The healing properties of the tree make it useful in treating domestic animals.
 A solution of the leaves or bark can also be used for washing animals in the prevention of parasites.
 Because the tree keeps most of its leaves during the dry season, it is an important source of shade for animals and plants during that time.

 Chemistry

 The bark is known to be rich in tannins, saponins, alkaloids, lipids, phytosterols, glucosides, xylose, rhamnose, arabinose, lupeol, methoxychalcones, and kukulkanins.
-Additionally, Mimosa hostilis contains labdane diterpenoids.
+Additionally, Mimosa tenuiflora contains labdane diterpenoids.